Textbook of a new type issued with JINR participation

 The “Prosveshcheniye” Publishing House issued the textbook “Nuclear Physics”.
-Specialists of the “InterGraphics” company (resident of the SEZ “Dubna”) coauthored it.
+Specialists of the “InterGraphics” company (a resident of the SEZ “Dubna”) coauthored it.
 Nowadays, the new textbook describing what the world consists of is already used in Russian schools.

-The SEZ in Dubna is considered to be the place of innovations and information technologies.
-And it has to because of its title of the Russian centre of programming on the left bank of the Volga river in Dubna.
+The SEZ in Dubna is considered to be the place of innovations and information technologies because of its title of the Russian centre of programming on the left bank of the Volga river in Dubna.
 There are companies among the SEZ residents that develop innovative technologies in education.
-One of them is the “InterGraphics” company that is, in addition to the development and introduction of modern computer-based learning tools, works out new educational and methodical series of books for Russian schools.
+One of them is the “InterGraphics” company that, in addition to the development and introduction of modern computer-based learning tools, works out new educational and methodical series of books for Russian schools.

 Thus, a particular feature of the course is additional materials for the full immersion in the subject.
 At the end of each chapter, there is a link to self-assessment tests, video lectures on the topic of the chapter, and even virtual research workshop in the format of interactive laboratory hands-on lesson.
 The textbook aims to engage young readers and become a guide to the world of fundamental science.
 It involves students keen on science in origins of the Universe, tells them about fascinating historic discoveries in the field and explains what modern science considers as “bricks” of the matter we and the world consist of.
 The course in nuclear physics may be useful for students willing to obtain modern engineering degree, to work in the fields of nuclear power engineering or nanotechnologies.